Omnichannel is a legacy feature that has been replaced by the File Import Data Source.

 A file definition is a detailed description of the CSV files to import.
 This includes the names of the files and the name of each CSV column (corresponds to a Customer Data Hub attribute).
-Each file definition must also specify a visitor identifier that will appear in each row of the file.
-This identifier will link the imported data to visitor profiles in AudienceStream.
+Each file definition must also specify a visitor identifier in each row of the file.
+This identifier links the imported data to visitor profiles in AudienceStream.

 When a file is processed, the omnichannel attributes are used to create and update visitor attributes via enrichments.
 For this reason, it's important that your visitor attributes are configured to use the new omnichannel attributes in their enrichments.

-For example, if you are importing offline purchase data and want to update a visitor lifetime order value, you will create an enrichment in the visitor attribute to leverage the omnichannel attribute.
+For example, if you are importing offline purchase data and want to update a visitor lifetime order value, create an enrichment in the visitor attribute to leverage the omnichannel attribute.

 Lifetime Order Value

-Once a file transfer service is configured with a file definition, you will upload a file to the service.
+After you have configured a file transfer service with a file definition, upload a file to the service.
 The omnichannel system then follows this order of operations:

 When multiple files are uploaded at the same time using SFTP or S3, the files are processed in the order of the upload timestamp.

-Grouping rows with the same visitor ID will increase the speed of the import.
+Grouping rows with the same visitor ID increases the speed of the import.